skaipio/finweather/README.md

 Currently a work in progress.
 Source code is python3 compatible.

+You will need an API key of your own from http://en.ilmatieteenlaitos.fi/.

 #### To try out:
 ```
 $ pip install -r requirements.txt
+$ export FMI_API_KEY=<your API key from Ilmatieteen laitos>
 $ python main.py
 ```